-Similarity indices differ in a way how they approach the double-zero problem.
-Symmetrical indices treat double zero (0-0) in the same way as double presences, i.e. as a reason to consider samples similar.
-This is not usually meaningful for species composition data (as explained above), but could be meaningful e.g. for multivariate data containing chemical measurement (the fact that e.g. heavy metals are missing in both samples could really indicate similarity between both samples).
-Asymmetrical indices ignore double zero, and focus only on double presences when evaluating the similarity of samples; these indices are usually more meaningful for species composition data.
+Both similarity and distance indices differ in a way how they approach the double-zero problem.
+Symmetrical indices treat double zero (0-0) in the same way (symmetrically) as double presences (1-1), i.e. as a reason to consider samples similar.
+This is usually not meaningful for species composition data (as explained above) but could be meaningful e.g. for multivariate data containing chemical measurement (for example, the fact that heavy metals are missing in both samples could really indicate similarity between both samples).
+Asymmetrical indices treat double zeros and double presences asymmetrically - they ignore double zeros, and focus only on double presences when evaluating the similarity of samples; these indices are usually more meaningful for species composition data.

-Fig. 2 shows an ecological example of double zero problem.
+In Figure 2 you can see ecological example of double zero problem.
 Samples 1 to 3 are sorted according to the wetness of their habitat – sample 1 is the wettest and sample 3 is the driest.
 In samples 1 and 3, no mesic species occur, since sample 1 is too wet and sample 3 too dry - these is the double zero.
 The fact that the mesic species is missing does not say anything about ecological similarity or difference between both samples; simply there is no information, and it is better to ignore it.
-In the case of symmetrical indices of similarity, the absence of mesic species in sample 1 and sample 3 (0-0, double zero) will increase similarity of sample 1 and 3; in asymmetrical indices, double zeros will be ignored and only presences (1-1, 1-0, 0-1) will be considered.
+In the case of symmetrical indices of similarity, the absence of mesic species in sample 1 and sample 3 (0-0, double zero) will increase the similarity of sample 1 and 3; in asymmetrical indices, double zeros will be ignored and only presences (1-1, 1-0, 0-1) will be considered.

-Table 1 summarizes categories of similarity indices.
-Symmetric indices, i.e. those which consider double zeros as relevant, are not further treated here since they are not useful for analysis of ecological data (although they may be useful e.g. for analysis of environmental variables if there are binary).
+Categories of similarity indices are summarized in Table 1.
+Symmetric indices, i.e. those which consider double zeros as relevant, are not further treated here since they are not useful for analysis of ecological data (although they may be useful e.g. for analysis of environmental variables).
 Here we will consider only asymmetric similarity indices, i.e. those ignoring double zeros.
-These split into two types according to the data which they are using: qualitative (binary) indices, applied on presence-absence data, and quantitative indices, applied on raw (or transformed) species abundances.
-Note that some of the indices have also multi-sample alternatives (i.e. they could be calculated on more than two samples), which could be used for calculating beta diversity.
+These split into two types according to the data which they are using: qualitative (binary) indices, applied on presence-absence data, and quantitative indices, applied on raw (or transformed) species abundances (note, however, that presence-absence (qualitative) and abundance (quantitative) species composition data carry different type of information, and their analysis may have a different meaning - see the section Presence-absence vs quantitative species composition data).
+Some of the similarity indices have also multi-sample alternatives (i.e. they could be calculated on more than two samples), which could be used for calculating beta diversity.

 Percentage similarity: ,